statengeneraal/laws-markdown/verdrag/basel/convention/on/the/control/of/transboundary/movements/of/hazardous/etc/BWBV0002081/README.md

 1. Reason for waste export

-2. Exporter of the waste <sup> 1)  Full name and address, telephone, telex or telefax number and the name, address, telephone, telex or telefax number of the person to be contacted.  </sup>
+2. Exporter of the waste<sup> 1)  Full name and address, telephone, telex or telefax number and the name, address, telephone, telex or telefax number of the person to be contacted. </sup>

-3. Generator(s) of the waste and site of generation <sup> 1)  Full name and address, telephone, telex or telefax number and the name, address, telephone, telex or telefax number of the person to be contacted.  </sup>
+3. Generator(s) of the waste and site of generation<sup> 1)  Full name and address, telephone, telex or telefax number and the name, address, telephone, telex or telefax number of the person to be contacted. </sup>

-4. Disposer of the waste and actual site of disposal <sup> 1)  Full name and address, telephone, telex or telefax number and the name, address, telephone, telex or telefax number of the person to be contacted.  </sup>
+4. Disposer of the waste and actual site of disposal<sup> 1)  Full name and address, telephone, telex or telefax number and the name, address, telephone, telex or telefax number of the person to be contacted. </sup>

-5. Intended carrier(s) of the waste or their agents, if known <sup> 1)  Full name and address, telephone, telex or telefax number and the name, address, telephone, telex or telefax number of the person to be contacted.  </sup>
+5. Intended carrier(s) of the waste or their agents, if known<sup> 1)  Full name and address, telephone, telex or telefax number and the name, address, telephone, telex or telefax number of the person to be contacted. </sup>

-6. Country of export of the waste Competent authority <sup> 2)  Full name and address, telephone, telex or telefax number.  </sup>
+6. Country of export of the waste Competent authority<sup> 2)  Full name and address, telephone, telex or telefax number. </sup>

-7. Expected countries of transit Competent authority <sup> 2)  Full name and address, telephone, telex or telefax number.  </sup>
+7. Expected countries of transit Competent authority<sup> 2)  Full name and address, telephone, telex or telefax number. </sup>

-8. Country of import of the waste Competent authority <sup> 2)  Full name and address, telephone, telex or telefax number.  </sup>
+8. Country of import of the waste Competent authority<sup> 2)  Full name and address, telephone, telex or telefax number. </sup>

 9. General or single notification

-10. Projected date(s) of shipment(s) and period of time over which waste is to be exported and proposed itinerary (including point of entry and exit) <sup> 3)  In the case of a general notification covering several shipments, either the expected dates of each shipment or, if this is not known, the expected frequency of the shipments will be required.  </sup>
+10. Projected date(s) of shipment(s) and period of time over which waste is to be exported and proposed itinerary (including point of entry and exit)<sup> 3)  In the case of a general notification covering several shipments, either the expected dates of each shipment or, if this is not known, the expected frequency of the shipments will be required. </sup>

 11. Means of transport envisaged (road, rail, sea, air, inland waters)

-12. Information relating to insurance <sup> 4)  Information to be provided on relevant insurance requirements and how they are met by exporter, carrier and disposer.  </sup>
+12. Information relating to insurance<sup> 4)  Information to be provided on relevant insurance requirements and how they are met by exporter, carrier and disposer. </sup>

-13. Designation and physical description of the waste including Y number and UN number and its composition and information on any special handling requirements including emergency provisions in case of accidents <sup> 5)  The nature and the concentration of the most hazardous components, in terms of toxicity and other dangers presented by the waste both in handling and in relation to the proposed disposal method.  </sup>
+13. Designation and physical description of the waste including Y number and UN number and its composition<sup> 5)  The nature and the concentration of the most hazardous components, in terms of toxicity and other dangers presented by the waste both in handling and in relation to the proposed disposal method. </sup>and information on any special handling requirements including emergency provisions in case of accidents

 14. Type of packaging envisaged (eg. bulk, drummed, tanker)

-15. Estimated quantity in weight/volume <sup> 6)  In the case of a general notification covering several shipments, both the estimated total quantity and the estimated quantities for each individual shipment will be required.  </sup>
+15. Estimated quantity in weight/volume<sup> 6)  In the case of a general notification covering several shipments, both the estimated total quantity and the estimated quantities for each individual shipment will be required. </sup>

-16. Process by which the waste is generated <sup> 7)  7) Insofar as this is necessary to assess the hazard and determine the appropriateness of the proposed disposal operation.  </sup>
+16. Process by which the waste is generated<sup> 7)  7) Insofar as this is necessary to assess the hazard and determine the appropriateness of the proposed disposal operation. </sup>

 17. For wastes listed in Annex I, classifications from Annex III: hazardous characteristic, H number, and UN class.